 - Managing rising depression rates during the Coronavirus outbreak is already an urgent public health challenge.
 As experts debate how to prevent a possible economic depression in coming months, the telehealth sector has been triaging a more life-threatening form of depression.
 In recent days, teletherapy regulations have been loosened to meet the unprecedented need for mental health services.
 Meanwhile, many mental health professionals are predicting an “epidemic” of depression and anxiety as this pandemic drags on.

-The effects of the Coronavirus also extend to people with a drug or alcohol problem and those in early recovery from addiction— many of whom have relapsed or are at greater risk of relapse because of higher stress levels and social isolation.
+The effects of COVID-19 also extend to people with a drug or alcohol problem and those in early recovery from addiction— many of whom have relapsed or are at greater risk of relapse because of higher stress levels and social isolation.
 Addicts are at risk during the Coronavirus pandemic, The Guardian recently reported.

 Another manifestation of the impact of COVID-19: higher rates of substance misuse in an effort to cope with stress.
 Common examples include binge or heavy drinking, or taking more than prescribed of a medication.